Relationships Between Entities in Entity Framework

 By looking at the above diagram, you might have some doubts.
 Let’s proceed further and understand how each relationship (association) is being managed by the entity framework.

-One-to-One Relationship in Entity Framework
+One-To-One Relationship in Entity Framework

 The following is the auto-generated Student Entity by the Entity Framework.
 You can see in the below image; it has a Reference Navigation Property called StudentAddress.
 This Reference Navigation Property StudentAddress establishes the one-to-one relationship between Student and StudentAddress Entities.

 One-to-Many Relationship in Entity Framework

-A one-to-many relationship is the most common type of relationship between the tables or entities.
-In this type of relationship, a row in table A can have many matching rows in table B, but a row in table B can have only one matching row in TableA.
+The One-To-Many relationship is the most common type of relationship between database tables or entities.
+In this type of relationship, a row in one table, let’s say TableA can have many matching rows in another table, let’s say TableB, but a row in TableB can have only one matching row in TableA.

-On the other hand, the Teacher entity has a Standard navigation property (reference property), which indicates that the Teacher is associated with one Standard.
-The following is the auto-generated Teacher Entity by the Entity Framework.
-You can see in the below image; it has a property called Standard.
+On the other hand, the Teacher entity has a Standard Reference Navigation Property, which indicates that the Teacher is associated with 1 or 0 Standard.
+The following is the auto-generated Teacher Entity Model by Entity Framework.

-Note: In the Teacher database table, we marked the StandardId column as ForeignKey which points to the StandardId column of the Standard table, which makes it a one-to-many relationship between the Teacher and Standard entity.
+Note: In the Teacher database table, we marked the StandardId column as ForeignKey which points to the StandardId column of the Standard table, which makes it a One-To-Many relationship between the Teacher and Standard Entities.

-Many-to-Many Relationship in Entity Framework
+Many-to-Many Relationships in Entity Framework

-The Student entity includes the collection navigation property Courses, as well as the Course entity, includes the collection navigation property Students to represent the many-to-many relationship between them.
+The Student entity includes the collection navigation property Courses, as well as the Course entity, which includes the collection navigation property Students to represent the many-to-many relationship between them.

-The following is the auto-generated Course Entity by the Entity Framework.
+The following is the auto-generated Course Entity Model by the Entity Framework.
 You can see in the below image; it has the Students collection navigation property.

-Note: The Entity framework supports many-to-many relationships only when the joining table (StudentCourse in this case) does NOT include any columns other than PKs of both the tables i.e. Student and Course.
+Note: The Entity Framework supports many-to-many relationships only when the joining table (StudentCourse in this case) does NOT include any columns other than PKs of both the tables i.e. Student and Course.
 If the join tables contain additional columns, then the EDM creates an entity for the middle table as well and you will have to manage CRUD operations for many-to-many entities manually.